 Assets and liabilities are considered to be fair valued on a recurring basis if fair value is measured regularly.
 However, if the fair value measurement of an instrument does not necessarily result in a change in the amount recorded on the consolidated balance sheets, assets and liabilities are considered to be fair valued on a nonrecurring basis.
 This typically occurs when accounting guidance requires assets and liabilities to be recorded at the lower of cost or fair value, or on certain nonfinancial assets and liabilities.
-Nonfinancial assets and liabilities that are measured at fair value on a nonrecurring basis include certain long-lived assets, intangible assets, share-based compensation and underwriter warrants measured at fair value upon initial recognition.
+Nonfinancial assets and liabilities that are measured at fair value on a nonrecurring basis include certain long-lived assets, intangible assets, and share-based compensation measured at fair value upon initial recognition.

-The carrying amounts of the Company's cash and cash equivalents, accounts payable and notes payable are reasonable estimates of their fair values due to the short-term nature of these accounts.
+The carrying amounts of the Company's cash, accounts payable and notes payable are reasonable estimates of their fair values due to their short-term nature.
 The fair values of the Company's share-based compensation and underwriter warrants were based on observable inputs and assumptions used in Black-Scholes valuation models derived from independent external valuations.